 Do I blame those that hired me when my ideas for change or processes are not accepted or used within their organization?

-They were smart enough to recognize a problem, find me, meet with me and discuss the challenge, co-construct and read a proposal, choose to contract with me, and have several meetings to work on the challenge.
+They were smart enough to recognize a problem, find me, meet with me, discuss the challenge, co-construct and read a proposal, choose to contract with me, and have several meetings to work on the challenge.

 It does no good to view someone as less than or lacking awareness.
 When you think like that, you treat the other person that way, and they respond in kind.